-The following diagrams and notes describe the process, products, and outcomes of the Complex Pain Programme in 2021/22 and our plans going forward into 2022/23.
+The following diagrams and notes describe the process, products, and outcomes of the Complex Pain Programme in 2021/22 and our plans for 2022/23.

-Working in conjunction with our medicines management team to understand the data and opportunities that exist to reduce the number of high opioid users and levels of prescribing further work has been undertaken with Primary Care as part of the protected learning time sessions with primary care in 2021/22.
-The impact of this work can be seen in the Halton and Warrington data below that highlights a steady reduction in high dose opiate usage, but with a corresponding increase in the prescribing of gabapentin.
+Working in conjunction with our Medicines Management Team to understand the data and opportunities that exist to reduce the number of high opioid users and levels of prescribing further work has been undertaken with Primary Care as part of the protected learning time sessions with Primary Care in 2021/22.
+The impact of this work can be seen in the Halton and Warrington data below that highlights a steady reduction in high-dose opiate usage, but with a corresponding increase in the prescribing of gabapentin.
 This mirrors the national trend for both drugs, however, Warrington and Halton are higher when compared with similar NHSE/I Rightcare peer comparators and the national average.